guru245/nvim-studio/README.md

 | `gO` | Find all the symbols in your current document |
 | `grt` | Jump to the type of the word under your cursor |

-FYI, the keymaps starting with g are default mapping introduced in neovim v0.11.0.
+FYI, the keymaps starting with `g` are default mappings introduced in neovim v0.11.0.

 For the file browser mappings, see [here](https://github.com/nvim-telescope/telescope-file-browser.nvim?tab=readme-ov-file#mappings).